jlewi/notes/aiengineering/gpuserving/notes.md

 Looks like the final image is about 3.5

 ## Running the model

+So at this point I tried deploying the image I'd built based on chainguard

 I'm getting a 137 code downloading the model.
 Is that GPU or RAM